PeterRutkowski/dav_homework6/README.md

 Prepare the homework as a project directory with the above plots.

 It should contain:
-- the main report file in HTML form (with all the plots embedded)*
+- the main report file in HTML form (with all the plots embedded) - static HTML without external dependencies
 - the data for plots
-- the python scripts generating plots (one script per one plot)**
+- the python scripts generating plots (one script per one plot)
 - the separate plots

-*  static HTML without external dependencies
-** plain python plots (*.py)- thus no jupyter notebooks

 Additionally, the script should one parameter [0/1] for showing or saving the plot.